 The President's Export Council Subcommittee on Export Administration (PECSEA) advises the U.S. Government on matters and issues pertinent to implementation of the provisions of the Export Administration Act and the Export Administration Regulations, as amended, and related statutes and regulations.
 These issues relate to U.S. export controls as mandated by law for national security, foreign policy, non-proliferation, and short supply reasons.
 The PECSEA draws on the expertise of its members to provide advice and make recommendations on ways to minimize the possible adverse impact export controls may have on U.S. industry.
 The PECSEA provides the Government with direct input from representatives of the broad range of industries that are directly affected by export controls.

 The PECSEA is composed of high-level industry and Government members representing diverse points of view on the concerns of the business community.
 PECSEA industry representatives are selected from firms producing a broad range of goods, software, and technologies presently controlled for national security, foreign policy, non-proliferation, and short supply reasons or that are proposed for such controls, balanced to the extent possible among large and small firms.

-To Apply: Please send a short biographical sketch to Ms. Yvette Springer at Yspringer@bis.doc.gov.
-For more information, please contact Ms. Springer on 202-482-2813.
+To apply: Please send a short biographical sketch to Ms. Lee Ann Carpenter at Lcarpent@bis.doc.gov.
+For more information, please contact Ms. Carpenter on 202-482-2583.

 Assistant Secretary for Export Administration.